e18e/e18e/docs/blog/community-showcase-q3.md

 You can read all about it on the latest [GitHub issue](https://github.com/immerjs/immer/pull/1183#issuecomment-3453662199), where he details many of the changes made so far.

 These optimizations have led to some impressive speed-ups.
-For example, the latest branch is often **20% faster** than `main` on many benchmarks!
+For example, the latest branch is **20% faster** than `main` on many benchmarks!

 We also recently held our first community call, where we were lucky enough to have [@acemarke](https://bsky.app/profile/acemarke.dev) walk us through these improvements and show us more of the deeper investigation.